 In early life, we made decisions about ourselves and the world, often outside of our awareness, about how to survive and get enough love and attention.
 Children are born helpless, and dependent on their caregivers for survival.
 This means that for infants and young children, their survival is dependent on getting the cooperation of their caregivers.

 Children are masters at figuring out what they need to do in order to get cared for.
-These early ‘decisions’ are made outside of our conscious awareness and were the infant’s best attempt at survival when trust breaks down in the environment.
+When trust breaks down in the environment, we make early ‘decisions’ (outside conscious awareness) as babies about how to best survive in those conditions.

 In some families, shutting down feelings was necessary to fit into the family system.
-Sometimes, we were only permitted to feel angry, but never scared; or only happy, but never angry.
-Perhaps the early decision was the stifle our needs, hoping that overwhelmed parents would then be ‘taken care of’ enough to reciprocate and meet the infant’s needs.
-Others might decide the escalate feelings until the expressed need is attended to.
+Sometimes, we were only permitted to feel angry, but never scared, or only happy, but never angry.
+Hoping our overwhelmed parents would take care of us, we might have decided to stifle our own needs to not overwhelm them further.
+Others might attempt to get their needs met by escalating their feelings.

 Whatever the decision, it was an attempt at getting needs met historically.
 The challenge is that these archaic decisions, acted outside of our awareness, are often what is now creating difficulties in our adult life.